jacciz/automation_portfolio/README.md

 This is a portfolio of my code from 3 projects and of my data viz from 1 project.

 ## Dane_2020 (Data visualization)
 I created a 14 page report on crash statistics for each of Wisconsin's 72 counties.
 For this project, I used Excel and Publisher and the two files were connected dynamically.
 For example, charts were dependant based on which county was selected in Excel.
-This way, the graphs and statistics in the publisher report was updated dyanmically.
+This way, the graphs and statistics in the publisher report was updated dynamically.
 If I were to do this project again, I would use a parameterized R Markdown.

 ## Automation of SAS to FST format
 + Translates our crash data into .fst file by running a cmd script.